beginning of content

 Key facts

-• External cephalic version (ECV) is a procedure that tries to turn a breech baby into a head-down position so you can have a normal vaginal birth.
+• External cephalic version (ECV) is a procedure used to try and turn your baby from a breech position to a head-down position, so you can have a normal vaginal birth.

 • An obstetrician will gently press on your abdomen to encourage your baby to turn.

-• ECV is done after 37 weeks, when your baby is less likely to turn by itself.
+• An ECV is performed after 37 weeks, when your baby is less likely to turn by itself.

 • Rarely, you may need to have an emergency caesarean after an ECV if there are complications.

-External cephalic version (ECV) is a procedure that tries to turn your baby from a breech position to a head-down position, so you can have a normal vaginal birth.
+External cephalic version (ECV) is a procedure in which your doctor tries to turn your baby from a breech position to a head-down position, so you can have a normal vaginal birth.

-‘Breech’ means that your baby is lying with its bottom or feet down in your uterus (womb) instead of head-down.
+‘Breech’ means that your baby is lying with their bottom or feet facing your cervix (neck of the womb) instead of head-down towards the birth canal.

 Why is it better for my baby to be head-down?

-There is a chance that your baby could be injured during the birth.
-Their head could get stuck, which is an emergency.
-There is a higher risk of cord prolapse, which is also an emergency.
+There is a higher chance that your baby could be injured during the birth.
+For example, their head could get stuck, which is an emergency.
+There is a higher risk of cord prolapse.
+This is also an emergency.

 By the end of pregnancy, about 3 in 100 babies are in a breech position.